This article has links to products and services we love, which we may make commission from.

 You don’t have to do the Staffa tour to see the Isle of Iona.

-There is a short CalMac ferry that runs throughout the day leaving from Fionnphort and arriving in Iona right next to the beach.
+A short CalMac ferry runs throughout the day, leaving from Fionnphort and arriving in Iona right next to the beach.

 Iona is a truly special island.

-It’s only 3 miles long and its most popular attractions are no more than a 10-minute walk from the harbour so if you are limited on time, you can still see what the island has on offer.
+It’s only 3 miles long, and its most popular attractions are no more than a 10-minute walk from the harbour, so if you are limited on time, you can still see what the island has to offer.

 Things to see include Iona Abbey, St Oran’s Chapel, Iona Nunnery, St Columba’s Larder and a handful of gallery shops such as the Iona Craft Shop.